.

-Earlier this year, vegan meringue made from “Aquafaba” swept the vegan cooking blogosphere.
+In 2015, vegan meringue made from “Aquafaba” swept the vegan cooking blogosphere.
 Kicked off from a photo of vegan pavlova by Goose Wolht in the Facebook group, What Fat Vegans Eat, members broke off and formed another group where we compared notes, learned from each other, and refined our vegan meringue recipes and techniques.
-What is aqua faba?
-In short, the water left from cooking legumes such as chickpeas and white beans.
-Get it?
-Aqua means water and faba means legume. 😉 It sounds ridiculous, even gross.
-But don’t knock it before you try it.
-You will be amazed!
-The video below will show you how you can whip up a fluffy meringue from aqua faba.Click here for the printable recipe.
+I’m proud to say, I was there since the beginning!
+Not so proud of the potential names I suggested.
+L’egg (legume egg), anyone?

 Video tutorial for making Vegan Meringue with Aquafaba

 This meringue is more stable in the oven than flax-based versions and much more easy to make as well.
-You can use it straight out of the mixing bowl for whipped dessert toppings or bake it to create merigue cookies, meringue pie, and pavlova.
+You can use it straight out of the mixing bowl for whipped dessert toppings or bake it to create meringue cookies, meringue pie, and pavlova.
 If you decide to bake it, you will need to add sugar.
 Stevia and artificial sweeteners will not work.

 Some recipes that use Aquafaba: